eclipse-archived/codewind-docs/docs/_documentations/remote-overview.md

 Codewind remote services contain many different components.
 Use the Codewind CLI `cwctl` to install all the required components at once, or each component separately.

-If you are running a pilot or a short lived demonstration environment with a single user you can install everything into a single namespace and have one authentication server per Codewind instance.
+If you are running a pilot or a short lived demonstration environment with a single user, and are not using IBM Public Cloud, you can install everything into a single namespace and have one authentication server per Codewind instance.
 By deploying Keycloak and Codewind in a single namespace the deployment process is shorter and the removal process is simpler.

 If you are running in production, the best approach to simplify user administration is to install a single Keycloak service that is shared by many Codewind services.